Sunday, 6 April 2025

 Update 1: added an album of AI edit quirks below

-I mentioned before that AI will need skilled writers more than skilled coders.
+Have I mentionned that AI will need skilled writers more than skilled coders?
 Forbes wrote here about a US efforts in that regard.
-The UK government has a playbook here.
+The one thing AI won't replace, acc. to the starred (*) 'AI'ding Tool example below is curiosity: it mirrors Steve Jobs' "stay hungry, stay foolish" at Stanford 2005 Commencement Address.

 Community Engagement Series (2023)